CHILDCARE AND SUMMER DAY CAMP HEALTH AND SAFETY

 - If your child has experienced flu-like symptoms, or have been in contact with someone who has symptoms, please keep them home.

-- Social and cohort (group) distancing implemented to the extent possible.
+- Physical and cohort (group) distancing implemented to the extent possible.

 - Significantly increased attention to hygiene practices, including more frequent hand washing.